 Elianna Langley began dancing at Sky Valley Dance at age three.
-She has trained in various dance styles over the years including ballet, tap, musical theater, contemporary, African, lyrical, and modern.
-At age eleven she was invited to dance as a student guest in the Katy Hagelin Dance Project’s modern production of George McDonald’s Phantasties in the role of a woodland fairy.
-Most recently, Elianna has been dancing at Duvall Performing Arts in their Performance Division, and has enjoyed performing in various roles in their productions and teaching the younger dancers.
-Elianna participated in Olympic Ballet School’s summer intensive in 2017, completed Olympic Ballet Theatre’s Trainee Program, and is now a company dancer with Olympic Ballet Theatre.
+Over the years, she has trained in various dance styles, including ballet, tap, musical theater, contemporary, African, lyrical, and modern.
+At age eleven, she was invited to dance as a guest in Katy Hagelin Dance Project’s modern production of George McDonald’s Phantastes.
+She spent several years training under Katy before joining Duvall Performing Arts in their Performance Division, where she performed various leading roles in productions and taught young dancers.
+In 2017, Elianna participated in the Olympic Ballet School’s Summer Intensive.
+She completed Olympic Ballet Theatre’s Trainee Program and is now a company dancer with Olympic Ballet Theatre.

-Carlos Narvaez began his ballet training at age eighteen, at The Academy of Ballet San Francisco under Richard Gibson and Zory Karah.
-There, he danced with the school’s nonprofit company, Chamberdance SF, performing works by Richard Gibson, Joshua Trader, Elizabeth Gravelle, and Mary Ellen Hunt, including excerpts from The Nutcracker, Por Vos Muero, Raymonda, Les Patineurs, and Etudes.
-In addition, Carlos has also participated in ProDanza’s summer intensives in Cuba, under Laura Alonso.
-He has danced professionally with Peninsula Ballet Theatre, Bay Pointe Ballet, and guests with San Francisco Bay Area ballet schools.
-This is Carlos’s second season with Olympic Ballet Theatre.
+Carlos Narvaez began his ballet training at age 18 at the Academy of Ballet San Francisco under Richard Gibson and Zory Karah.
+There, he danced with the school’s nonprofit company, Chamberdance SF.
+In addition, Carlos has had the opportunity to participate in ProDanza’s summer intensives in Cuba under Laura Alonso while performing with their company, as well as Burklyn Ballet Theatre’s summer intensive in Vermont.
+He has danced professionally with Peninsula Ballet Theatre, Bay Pointe Ballet, and Seattle’s 5th Avenue Theatre.
+Carlos joined Olympic Ballet Theatre in 2017.

 *Olympic Ballet School Alumni